bemanproject/exemplar/README.md

 </details>

-## Integrate beman.exemplar into your project
+## Integrate beman-exemplar into your project

-To use `beman.exemplar` in your C++ project, include an appropriate `beman.exemplar` header from your source code.
+To use `beman-exemplar` in your C++ project, include an appropriate `beman-exemplar` header from your source code.

 ```c++
 #include <beman/exemplar/identity.hpp>